 Our skin has a few important roles.
 It regulates our body’s temperature.
 But it also acts as a barrier to the outside world from moisture, the sun’s rays as well as germs and toxic substances.

 Because it is one of the first lines of defense, it takes a lot of damage that often goes unnoticed.
 Sometimes this damage shows in early or premature aging.
 So treating your skin from the inside out is important.
 Here are some vitamins and minerals for healthy skin.
 There are many anti-aging supplements for skin as well as supplements that reverse aging.

 Not all fats are made equal.
 Some are healthy and even necessary for the body to function.
 Monounsaturated and polyunsaturated fats from plant sources like nuts, seeds, and avocados can help your skin stay moisturized.

 Fish is also a good source of healthy fats.
 They contain omega-3 fatty acids, which is a kind of polyunsaturated fat which helps build cell walls.

 Our body needs protein because it reuses it to make other proteins like collagen and keratin, which forms the structure of the skin.
 The amino acids produced also help slough old skin and protect the skin from damaging UV rays and free radicals.

-This vitamin is a type of antioxidant that protects the skin from sun damage, helps the function of oil glands around the hair, and helps cuts to heal.
+This vitamin is one of the most important anti-aging supplements.
+It is a type of antioxidant that protects the skin from sun damage, helps the function of oil glands around the hair, and helps cuts to heal.
 If you lack this type of vitamin, your skin might get dry, itchy, or bumpy.